julioarhernandez/purevanity/src/_includes/service-pages/biostimulators.md

    What Issues Can Biostimulators Address?
 </h3>
 <p class="services-details-two__text-2">
-   Biostimulators, such as Sculptra and Radiesse, are advanced treatments that stimulate your body's natural collagen and elastin production.
+   Biostimulators, such as Sculptra®  and Radiesse, are advanced treatments that stimulate your body's natural collagen and elastin production.
 These treatments are ideal for addressing age-related volume loss, fine lines, wrinkles, and skin laxity.
 By encouraging the skin to rebuild its internal structure, biostimulators provide long-lasting, natural-looking results, making them perfect for enhancing facial contours, reducing deep folds, and improving skin texture.
 </p>

 <h3 class="services-details-two__title-2">